Eliav2/how-react-hooks-work/README.md

 <details>

-Ok, so we saw what happens when we update the state while in the update phase, but what happens if we try to update the state when we are no longer in the update state? well, React will schedule an entire re-render cycle for the component. each render cycle will also include at least one update call.
+Ok, so we saw what happens when we update the state while in the update phase, but what happens if we try to update the state when we are no longer in the update phase? well, React will schedule an entire re-render cycle for the component. each render cycle will also include at least one update call.
 let's force 5 render cycles: